Should you perform your own electrical repairs?

 What are the most common electrical problems?

 When a power surge occurs, the flow of electricity has either been interrupted and then restarted again or something has sent electricity back into your system.
 There are two kinds of power surges that you should watch out for, internal and external.
 An internal power surge occurs when one of your electrical devices shuts off and diverts electricity back into the system.
 External power surges are generally due to lightning, short circuits, power returning after an outage or malfunctions that are caused by the electrical company.

 If one of your outlets stops working, your first step should be to check the other outlets in your home to determine if you have tripped the circuit breaker, if your whole house has lost power or if the problem is with the outlet itself.
 If you have determined the outlet is the problem, inspect it.
-If it feels warm to the touch or you notice blackening on the face, it may have burned out, and you need to call a professional to replace it.
+If it feels warm to the touch or you notice blackening on the face, it may have burned out, and you need to call a professional electrician to replace it.
 In the world of electrical repair work, this is a common ocurrance.

 Do you feel like your circuit breaker is constantly tripping?
 If so, you probably have an overloaded circuit.
 Overloaded circuits occur when you are putting more demand on a circuit than it can take.
 For a quick fix, unplug electronics that you aren’t currently using, and pick different outlets when you plug them back in.
 If the problem persists, it could be a sign of a deeper issue, like loose connections, so don’t hesitate to call in your electrical contractor of choice — and we hope that’s ElectricMasters!

 At ElectricMasters, we offer a wide variety of electrical services, including common and uncommon electrical repair work, so no matter what kind of electrical repair you need, give us a call.
-Our electricians are knowledgeable and experienced, and we even offer 24/7 electrical emergency services.
+Our licensed electricians are knowledgeable and experienced, and we even offer 24/7 electrical emergency services.